If you’re looking for the restart button and you’re ready for some out-of-the-box photography ideas, you’ve arrived at the right destination.

 No matter if you’re keen on still life photography, landscape photography, macro or portraits, you’ll be able to find a little something for you among the following photography ideas.

-So set yourself a challenge, pick a photography technique that you haven’t heard of before from the list below and start your next photography project!
+So set yourself a challenge, pick a photography technique that you haven’t heard of before from the list below, make note of some new photoshoot ideas and start your next photography project!

 1. Use fog and mist to capture a mystical atmosphere